 Would the Museum ever dispose of items that you donated?

-We carefully consider every single object that is offered to us before accepting it for the collection so we are typically against the disposal of items.
-However, the Museum might consider the disposal of items in exceptional circumstances (i.e. the object’s condition has deterioriated).
+We carefully consider every single object that is offered to us before accepting it for the collection so we are generally against the disposal of items.
+However, the Museum might consider the disposal of items in exceptional circumstances (i.e. the object’s condition has deterioriated to the point where it cannot be saved even with careful conservation).
 In that scenario we would take the following steps:

 - Contact the original donor (or their next of kin) and attempt to return the object(s) to them